Mountain landscape in China

 Chinese Prescriptions and Pharmacies

-In China, there is no shortage of pharmacies and you can usually find at least one 24-hour pharmacy in most cities.
-However, be aware that they stock both traditional Chinese medicine and Western medicine.
-Your local pharmacist may not speak English and will offer you traditional Chinese medical alternatives instead of Western medication.
-Labels and instructions are often in Mandarin, so find a colleague or friend who can help you translate.
-Some Western medicines are restricted by the Chinese government, so if you need specific medication, you should check with your doctor and the Embassy for China to check if you can bring your own supply.
+In China, there is no shortage of pharmacies you’ll usually find at least one 24-hour pharmacy in most cities.
+They stock both traditional Chinese medicine and Western medicine.
+Your local pharmacist may not speak English but will still be of good help.
+Labels and instructions are often in Mandarin, don’t worry, a colleague, friend or an app can help you translate.
+Some Western medicines are restricted by the Chinese government, so if you need specific medication, you’ll need to check with your doctor and the Embassy for China to see if you can bring your own supply.

 As part of the government’s measures to control the spread of Covid-19, it is not possible to buy antipyretics (such as ibuprofen and other medicines used to reduce a fever) from a pharmacy without a prescription.